groupdocs-assembly/GroupDocs.Assembly-for-.NET/Docs/content/assembly/net/getting-started/evaluation-limitations-and-licensing.md

 Here are the simple steps to use the `Metered` class.

 1. Create an instance of `Metered` class.
-2. Pass public & private keys to S`etMeteredKey` method.
+2. Pass public & private keys to `SetMeteredKey` method.
 3. Do processing (perform task).
-4.  call method G`etConsumptionQuantity` of the `Metered` class.
+4.  call method `GetConsumptionQuantity` of the `Metered` class.
 5. It will return the amount/quantity of API requests that you have consumed so far.
-6.  call method G`etConsumptionCredit` of the `Metered` class (Since version 19.7).
+6.  call method `GetConsumptionCredit` of the `Metered` class (Since version 19.7).
 7. It will return the credit that you have consumed so far.

 Following is the sample code demonstrating how to use `Metered` class.